nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_log.rst

 Supported backends
 ==================

-When so configured, this library includes a Zephyr logging backend that can transport log messages to nRF Cloud using MQTT or REST.
+When so configured, this library includes a Zephyr logging backend that can transport log messages to nRF Cloud using REST, MQTT, or CoAP.
-The logging backend can also use either JSON messages or dictionary-based compact binary messages.
+The logging backend can also use either JSON messages or dictionary-based compact binary messages (binary messages are only supported with MQTT).

 Multiple JSON log messages are sent together as a JSON array to the `d2c/bulk device message topic <nRF Cloud MQTT Topics_>`_.
 The nRF Cloud backend splits the array into individual JSON messages for display.
-Using the bulk topic reduces the data transfer size as MQTT or REST message overhead is consolidated for multiple messages.
+Using the bulk topic reduces the data transfer size as message overhead is consolidated for multiple messages.

 Multiple dictionary-based log messages are sent together as a binary message to the `d2c/bin device message topic <nRF Cloud MQTT Topics_>`_.
 The nRF Cloud portal does not display the contents of the dictionary-based log messages in real time.